bachya/pyairvisual/README.md

 ## Working with Node/Pro Units

-`pyairvisual` also allows users to interact with [Node/Pro units](https://www.airvisual.com/air-quality-monitor), both via the cloud API:
+`pyairvisual` also allows users to interact with [Node/Pro units][airvisual-pro], both via the cloud API:

 ```python
 import asyncio